brandon1024/Java-Simple-Messenger/README.md

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-To install and run the client or server, clone the repository.
-Import into your IDE of choice, compile, and run either `WebChatClientGUI.java` or `WebChatServerGUI.java`.
+To install and run the client or server, simply clone the repository, import into your IDE of choice, compile and run either `WebChatClientGUI.java` or `WebChatServerGUI.java`.
 Ensure you have forwarded the inbound server port on your router, default `5100`, and created an inbound rule through your firewall.

 # Contribute
 Interested in contributing to Java-IRC?
 See [CONTRIBUTING ](https://github.com/brandon1024/Java-IRC/blob/master/CONTIBUTING.md).